 Italy is the home of the pizza, the Colosseum, the friend of the friends and some truly beautiful towns.
 From Naples in the south to Milan in the north, these are 5 Italian towns you must visit.

 Would visitors flock to Pisa if it weren’t for the famous Leaning Tower?
 Yes, but not in the huge numbers which flock there presently.
 While the builder may have been ashamed of his creation, the lean in the Leaning Tower is what puts Pisa on the map.
-However the tower was starting to lean a little bit too much, so restoration work commenced to stabilise it – luckily for visitors there numerous cheap flights to Pisa.
+However the tower was starting to lean a little bit too much, so restoration work commenced to stabilise it.

 Naples has a bad rep, the friend of the friends aka the Mafia have the city in a vice like grip.
 Yet visitors to the southern city are highly unlikely to be bothered by them.
 Instead visitors will experience Italian culinary culture at its finest, for Naples is the self-proclaimed home of the pizza.